 The Max Planck Society is committed to protecting its employees against all forms of discrimination.
-This Code of Conduct outlines the Max Planck Society’s policy of handling sexualised discrimination, harassment, and violence.
+We have a policy against sexualized discrimination, harrassment and violence which outlines the Max Planck Society’s policy of handling sexualised discrimination, harassment, and violence. [pdf]

-At our Institute we have two elected Gender Equality Officers:
+At our Institute we have three elected Equality Officers:

 • Karin Kastens (Equality officer)

-You can either contact them directly, or send an e-mail to firstname.lastname@example.org.
+You can either contact them directly, or send an e-mail to equality [at] mpi.nl.